Directional antenna

-A directional antenna or beam antenna is an antenna which radiates or receives greater radio wave power in specific directions.
+A directional antenna or beam antenna is an antenna that radiates or receives greater radio wave power in specific directions.
 Directional antennas can radiate radio waves in beams, when greater concentration of radiation in a certain direction is desired, or in receiving antennas receive radio waves from one specific direction only.
 This can increase the power transmitted to receivers in that direction, or reduce interference from unwanted sources.
 This contrasts with omnidirectional antennas such as dipole antennas which radiate radio waves over a wide angle, or receive from a wide angle.